You can mark a top-level item (a blog post, discussion, or document)

 You mark a top-level item from its Actions menu.
-You won't see this menu if you don't have
+You don't see this menu if you don't have

 edit permissions on the item.

-After you mark a top-level item, a badge appears that displays its state (Final, Outdated, and
+After you mark a top-level item, a badge appears that displays its state (such as Final or

 commenting or marking any comments or replies as a Decision, Helpful, Resolved, Success, or

 for Action.
-If you want to prevent further replies on a discussion, click
+If you want to prevent further replies on a discussion or question, click

 Lock under the Actions menu.